Welcome to Learn CSS! #

 You'll learn CSS fundamentals like the box model, cascade and specificity, flexbox, grid and z-index.
 And, along with these fundamentals, you'll learn about functions, color types, gradients, logical properties and inheritance to make you a well-rounded front-end developer, ready to take on any user interface.

 Each module is full of interactive demos and self-assessments for you to test your knowledge.
 In addition to learning through reading and demos, there is an accompanying podcast episode for each topic as another way to learn and continue expanding your knowledge.

 This course is created for beginner and advanced CSS developers alike.
 You can go through the series from start to finish to get a general understanding of CSS from top to bottom, or you can use it as a reference for specific styling subjects.
-For those new to web development overall, check out the intro to HTML course from MDN to learn all about how to write markup and link your stylesheets.
+For those new to web development overall, check out Learn HTML to learn all about how to write markup and link your stylesheets.

 Here's what you'll learn:

 Everything displayed by CSS is a box.
 Understanding how the CSS Box Model works is therefore a core foundation of CSS.

 To apply CSS to an element you need to select it.
 CSS provides you with a number of different ways to do this, and you can explore them in this module.

 Sometimes two or more competing CSS rules could apply to an element.
 In this module find out how the browser chooses which to use, and how to control this selection.

 This module takes a deeper look at specificity, a key part of the cascade.